Angieduong7/forkify-app/README.md

-# forkify-app: Allows user to search for meal recipes
+# forkify-app: Allows user to search for meal recipes and add their own recipes

 FEATURES: